winitzki/scall/tutorial/programming_dhall.md

 If `a` and `b` evaluate to the same normal form, the type `a === b` is considered to be non-void.
 That is, there exists a value of the type `a === b`.

-If we want to write that value explicitly, we need to use the `assert` keyword with the following syntax: `assert : a === b`.
+If we want to write that value explicitly, we use the `assert` keyword with the following syntax: `assert : a === b`.
 This expression is valid only if the two sides are equal after reducing them to their normal forms.
 If the two sides are not equal, this expression _fails to type-check_, meaning that the entire program will fail to compile.